 - Burning sensation

 - Crusting of the eyelid edges

 Apply frequent (4–6 times daily) very warm compresses until there is no more drainage from the stye or chalazion.
 The compresses must be hot enough to help drain the growth yet not so hot as to burn the very delicate eyelid skin.
-The resolution process usually takes 7–10 days at most.
+It usually takes 7–10 days, at most, for the problem to resolve.
 Good lid hygiene is also mandatory.
 Over-the-counter ointments or drops have no treatment value.